vanHeemstraCreations/movie-digital-twin/300/200/100/200/100/README.md

 ## SCENE 05: INT.
 SHARED OFFICE SPACE - DAYDREAM

 ```
-Windows break as the burst of deman makes its way into the shared office space.
-Engineers ripped out of their seats.
+Windows break as the burst of demand makes its way into the shared office space.
+Engineers are ripped out of their seats.
 Mayhem.

         IT PERSON
     Can I help you?